Care Worker Injury Compensation: Your Guide to Making a Claim

 By following these key steps, you can protect your rights and improve your chances of receiving fair compensation for injuries sustained due to your employer’s negligence in providing a safe working environment.

 Care work is a noble and demanding profession.
 However, this vital role also exposes care workers to various risks that can lead to injuries being suffered whilst at work, both physical and psychological.
-From musculoskeletal disorders caused through the lifting and moving of patients & service users, exposure to hazardous substances and the potential for violence or assault, the challenges and risks faced by care workers are numerous.
+From musculoskeletal disorders caused through the lifting and moving of patients, exposure to hazardous substances and the potential for violence or assault, the challenges and risks faced by care workers are numerous.

 For those injured whilst undertaking care work, the impact of these injuries can be far-reaching.
 Not only on the care worker’s physical well-being, but also their ability to work and maintain their quality of life.
-We understand that problems other than just injuries or pain such as financial burdens can quickly mount after an accident at work, often as a result of injury related expenses and lost wages during any absence from the workplace.
+We understand that financial burdens can quickly mount after an accident at work, often as a result of injury-related expenses and lost wages.

 Are You Eligible to Make a Claim?

 1. Employer Negligence: There must be evidence that the employer breached their duty of care.
-This could be by failing to provide a safe working environment, implement appropriate safety measures, undertake adequate risk assessments, update care plans or adequately train and support care workers.
+This could involve failing to:

 Common Injuries for Care Workers